noudess/docs-main/Server-Data-Loading.md

 ### Merchants

 * Merchant data is loaded and cached the first time the request is made to a merchant if it wasn't already loaded on zone bootup
-* There is no current way to hot reload this data other than to reboot the zone process
+* Merchants can be hot reloaded using #reloadmerchants

 ### NPC Data